ATLAS SALTA SILICONE MASONRY PAINT - BASE WHITE 10L

 Description

-• Self-cleaning Pearl Effect technology: The microscopically smooth silicone surface minimises dirt adhesion, so rainwater lifts and flushes away dust, algae spores, and atmospheric pollutants naturally — keeping the facade looking freshly painted for years without manual washing.
+• Self-cleaning Pearl Effect surface: The microscopically smooth silicone film resists dirt adhesion, so rainwater lifts dust, algae spores, and atmospheric pollutants as it sheets off — keeping the facade looking freshly painted for years without manual washing.

-• Built-in Bio Protection: Low water absorption combined with an acid-alkaline surface reaction creates conditions that discourage fungi and algae colonisation, a significant advantage on north-facing and sheltered elevations across the UK where biological growth is most persistent.
+• Built-in Bio Protection against algae and fungi: Low water absorption combined with the silicone surface chemistry discourages biological colonisation, a significant advantage on north-facing and sheltered UK elevations where growth is most persistent.

-• No primer required on fresh renders: The first coat acts as its own primer on freshly cured mineral thin-coat renders (from five days), eliminating a full application stage and the associated material cost — particularly valuable on large-area new-build or renovation projects.
+• Primer-free application on fresh renders: The first coat acts as its own primer on mineral thin-coat renders from five days after application, eliminating a full work stage and the associated material cost on large-area projects.

-• Elastic and crack-resistant film: The flexible silicone-polymer binder absorbs thermal movement between substrate layers, maintaining a continuous protective coating through the seasonal temperature swings that cause rigid paints to micro-crack and admit water.
+• Elastic film handles thermal movement: The flexible silicone-polymer binder absorbs the seasonal temperature swings that cause rigid paints to micro-crack and admit water, extending re-coat intervals on UK facades.

-• Low-temperature application with Atlas Eskimo: Adding the Atlas Eskimo accelerator extends the working window down to 0 °C and humidity above 80%, keeping winter painting programmes on schedule when standard facade paints would need to wait for warmer conditions.
+• 0 °C application with Atlas Eskimo: Adding the Atlas Eskimo accelerator extends the safe working window down to 0 °C and 80% relative humidity, keeping winter painting programmes on schedule when standard facade paints would have to wait.

 Property Value